 Glycolic acid is probably the most used and most widely known AHA.
 It’s a derivative of sugar cane (for those who claim “chemicals” aren’t natural) and has the smallest molecule size out of the three major AHAs, which means that it can penetrate the skin faster.
 It works by “ungluing” that top layer of dead skin cells, but studies have shown that continuous use of glycolic acid can help the skin heal faster and decrease signs of environmental damage, like sunspots.
 Hooray!

 Glycolic acid can also help dislodge blackheads and whiteheads and decrease oiliness.
 Personally, glycolic acid has 10,000% helped clear up my acne breakouts and has also helped balance my super oily skin.
-One of my all-time favorite glycolic acid products of all time is the Swanicoco 10% Coco Peeling Cream.
+One of my all-time favorite glycolic acid products of all time is the Swanicoco 10% Coco Peeling Cream (now reformulated as the A-PHA Skin Purifying Peeling Cream).
 I’m not going to lie: I did not have high expectations for this, mostly because my skin is so used to acids it really takes a lot to make a difference, but baby, this stuff is EVERYTHING.

 There are some cons to glycolic acid.
 It can be a bit irritating to those with sensitive skin.
 Also, if you have darker skin, there is a chance that it can cause skin discoloration.
 And like all of the rest of the AHAs, you ABSOLUTELY MUST use sunscreen, as they are photosensitizing and cause your skin to be more sensitive to sun.
 (But you were already using sunscreen, right?
 Right?!)